AppForce1/prompt-avatar-forge/README.md

 - Supabase for the backend infrastructure
 - shadcn/ui for the component library
 - The open-source community for various tools and libraries

-## Support

-For support, email support@example.com or join our Slack channel.